ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 - We value keeping the API surface small and concise, which factors into whether new features are accepted.
 - Submit an issue with the prefix `RFC:` with your feature request.
 - The feature will be discussed and considered.
+- If the feature is large in scope, the [Design Doc](https://hackmd.io/-l58MEAIT9qJKpm0su3Kow?view) might be requested.
+- Once the Design Doc is approved, small-sized PRs could be submitted.
-- Once the PR is submitted, it will be reviewed and merged once approved.
+- Finally, they will be reviewed and merged once approved.

 ## Commit Message Guidelines